After the 2024 review, comes the challenge of the 2025 resolutions!

 Resolution 5: Take time for yourself, recharge

-I have now been working a lot for 6 years and I love it!
-I was already doing it at the hospital and I guess you can't change who you are 😂!
+I have been working a lot for 6 years now and I love it!
+I was already doing it at the hospital and I guess you can’t change who you are 😂!

 I always have 1000 ideas per second, I sometimes (often) get overwhelmed by my enthusiasm or even my positivity, and sometimes the landing of realism is a bit harsh!

 I am counting a lot on our new recruit to help me in this regard... because she will allow me to free up time in my work week...
-Can't wait for us to introduce our future colleague to you!
+Can't wait to introduce our future colleague to you!